kokizzu/street/README.md

 # start frontend auto build
 cd svelte
-pnpm install # or npm install
-pnpm watch # or npm run watch
+pnpm install # or bun install or npm install pnpm watch # or bun watch or npm run watch

 # do migration (first time, or everytime tarantool/clickhouse docker deleted,
 # or when there's new migration)